willfixlater/resume/resources/markup/en/professional_experience.md

 ## Professional Experience

+**Associate Consultant** [April, 2018 - Present]
+*Servian*
+* Provides assistance and advice to Servian's clients in a variety of areas and capacities.

 **Fullstack Developer** [July, 2014 - December, 2017]
 *PostedIn*
 * Enhanced various web applications belonging to the company, utilizing tools such as Ember.js and React.
 As well as PHP/Laravel on the backend.